4 Parallel workflow

 2. Copy/prepare each R session (if you are using a PSOCK cluster):

-3. Set a seed
+3. Set a seed (if you are doing something that involves randomness)

 3. Do your call: parApply, parLapply, etc.